 Every person deserves a safe workplace and equal employment opportunities and no one should be discriminated against for their sexual orientation or gender identity.
 My efforts are reflected in the Equality Texas “Spirit of Texas” Lifetime Achievement Award for my work fighting for equality and against discrimination.
-I am also the Vice Chair of the House LGBT Caucus for the 116th Congress, the largest LGBT Equality Caucus in the history of the U.S. House of Representatives.
+I am also a member of the House LGBT Caucus, the largest LGBT Equality Caucus in the history of the U.S. House of Representatives.
 As one of the original sponsors of the Equality Act, a bill that would ban discrimination on the basis of sex, sexual orientation, and gender identity, I voted twice to pass the legislation.

 Combatting Sexual and Domestic Violence

 I strongly believe that sexual harassment, sexual assault, and domestic violence are inexcusable, no matter whom the perpetrator is.
 Regardless of who is accused, all allegations of sexual violence must be taken seriously.
 I admire the brave women and men who have had the courage to share their stories, and I stand with the many who have not done so, knowing that this is a personal and difficult matter.

 Before there was a Texas Council on Family Violence, I first got involved as a young Texas State Senator in helping a group of committed Central Texas women secure state funds to launch what was then the Center for Battered Women.